 So which shoe designs help make your feet look smaller?
 Who better to ask than the experts: women running shoe stores or brands specialising in larger shoe sizes.
 If you like your big feet to look neat, here are 6 top tips to help you choose the most flattering footwear.View Table of Contents

 Heels always make your feet look smaller because they change the angle of your foot from horizontal to diagonal.

 Can't stand stilettos?
 Even a modest heel will work.
 "The heel doesn’t have to be a mile high - a mere inch or two can make a visual difference.
 The good news is, chunky heels and wedge styles can accomplish this better than narrow stiletto heels", says Francesca Kouwenhoven, creator of new Australian online brand Bohobo which is exclusively for shoe sizes 10-14 AU/US (up to 45 EU).

 Katie Harris from Aussie shop & online store Big on Shoes has size 12 AU/US feet herself and is also a wedges fan.
 If you live in trainers, she suggests trying a wedged sneaker.
 "Plus, it doesn't hurt that it gives your booty a lift as well!".

-You can read more about Big on Shoes, including their own Jacob & Therese label, in their shoe shop story post.
+You can read more about Big on Shoes, including their own Jacob & Therese label, in my interview with founder Melissa here.

 If you're very tall & prefer to stick to flats, don't worry - there are plenty of other shoe design features that work well for big feet.